michaelsage/MagicMirror/README.md

 # MagicMirror

 Following on from my daughter and I building a couple of magic mirrors, there was a lot of interest in creating a how to.
+The MagicMirror project homepage is at https://magicmirror.builders/

 You will need a Raspberry Pi (version 2 or better, Pi Zero / w doesn't work *yet* :)), an SD card (of at least 8Gb) and a monitor to go behind the mirror.
 You will also need a two way mirror.
 I bought my "mirror glass" from https://www.cutplasticsheeting.co.uk/mirrored-sheeting/two-way-acrylic-mirror